Wedding and Function Terms & Conditions

 The Hotel has noted that couples wishing to celebrate their wedding at other venues have been disappointed and faced financial loss because of accidents, ill health or the failure of suppliers.
-Function organisers are strongly advised to take out insurance to protect themselves from such disappointment and loss.
-Such insurance may also cover loss or damage caused by guests.
+Function organisers are required by these Terms and Conditions to take out cancellation insurance to protect themselves from such disappointment and loss.
+Such insurance must cover loss or damage caused by guests.
 The Wroxeter Hotel is not authorised to advise on or sell insurance, however we would be happy to provide details of insurers who have apparently satisfied the needs of previous customers.
-Cancellation insurance, in particular should be considered as all payments to the Hotel once received are non-refundable except as stated above.
-(All customers who book their celebrations after 12 January 2015 will be required by these Terms and Conditions to take out cancellation insurance.)
+Cancellation insurance is particularly important as all payments to the Hotel, once received, are non-refundable except as stated above.

 4. Amendments or Cancellations by the Hotel